Luddy School of Informatics, Computing, and Engineering: Luddy Hall

 The current home of Luddy on the Bloomington campus Luddy Hall broke ground in 2015.
-The building was named for the Luddy family, many members of which are IU alumni, including tech entrepreneur and IU donor Fred Luddy.
+The building was named for the Luddy family, many members of which are Indiana University alumni, including tech entrepreneur and IU donor Fred Luddy.
 The building opened at the end of the Fall 2017 semester, and SICE moved in for the Spring 2018 semester.

 The 124000 sqft building cost of $39.8 million.
 The building contains five research labs and 19 conference rooms, and also houses faculty offices and serves as the meeting place for most Luddy classes.